 What Causes Leaky Faucets in Portland?

 A part of excellent leaky faucet repair is identifying the root of the problem to make sure repairs are done correctly.
-While there are a number of things that can cause your faucet to leak, here are 4 of the most common causes of leaky faucets in Portland:
+While several things can cause your faucet to leak, here are 4 of the most common causes of leaky faucets in Portland:

 - O Ring Problems: The small disc attached to the faucet’s steam screw is known as the O ring.
 The O ring can become loose or worn after repeated use, which can cause faucets to drip from the handle.
 Repairing the O ring can fix your leaky faucet entirely.